There is nothing more romantic than exploring a beautiful spot with someone who shares your love of nature and the outdoors.

 Here’s our trip report on 36 hours in Key Largo.

-A night in a special B&B
+3. Spoil yourself at a night in a special B&B